The Best Stellaris Mods27 Jan 2020 0

 Sometimes what you need is not integrating grandiose change to the mechanics but a simple improvement when it comes to the interface, and UI Overhaul 1080p Plus does exactly that.
 If you're running at a higher resolution, this will give you a better, clearer custom ship designer, larger outliner, and using it won't keep you from being able to get achievements.

 A prime example of cosmetic mods taking on a life of their own.
-This mod which seeds the galaxy with thirty new types of planets also brings about sweeping game mechanic changes that touches on other mod genres.
+Planetary Diversity seeds the galaxy with thirty new types of planets also brings about sweeping game mechanic changes that touches on other mod genres.
 This is one visual enhancement that also fundamentally changes how the game is played making this a genre busting tour de force of a mod.